search ]

 If you take a look at the comments section in this blog, you will see below it the option to automatically subscribe to the mailing list with the commenter’s email and name.
 This option is achieved through the Comment Form Integration of the MC4WP plugin.

 Let’s look at the integration option with Contact Form 7.
-Clicking on this option will take you to a screen (example image below) where you can set various settings for that integration.
-It will display a shortcode that you need to add in the CF7 form editor to integrate MC4WP with CF7:
+Clicking on it will take you to a screen where you can configure the integration settings.

 Integration with CF7